mburakerman/mackernews/README.md

 #### 📌 Note

-In order to create Go byte, first install `2goarray` package and run command below to get auto created `icon` package
+To create a Go byte, start by installing the `2goarray` package.
+Then, execute the following command to automatically generate the `icon` package.

 ```
 go install github.com/cratonica/2goarray